-The ore processing plant is more a continuous system than a discrete system.
-For the rest of this article, let’s assume the following basic process.
+Mining simulation projects aren’t limited to just the mining operations themselves.
+It’s also important to accurately model ore processing plant operations.
+The processing plant is more of a continuous system than a discrete system.
+For the rest of this article, we’ll assume the following basic process:

 Strategies to Model Ore Processing Plants and Continuous Systems

-An ore processing plant is not discrete, but rather continuous.
-In Arena, it is possible to represent a flow of ore on a conveyor in a continuous manner.
-It is also possible to discretize the flow, as suggested by Franzese and al. (2007).
+An ore processing plant is not discrete, but continuous.
+Using Arena simulation software, the flow of ore on a conveyor can be represented in a continuous manner.
+It’s also possible to discretize the flow.
 Here is a comparative analysis of the three methods:

 This method is similar to the previous one.
-The flow of ore is represented in a discrete manner, whereas an entity corresponds to the mass transferred within a certain time. (for example: 1 entity = the mass transferred during one minute).
-Analogically, the shorter the time unit chosen is, the closer we are to running a continuous model.
+In an ore processing plant, the flow of ore is represented in a discrete manner, whereas an entity corresponds to the mass transferred within a certain time (for example: one entity equals the mass transferred during one minute).
+Analogically, the shorter the chosen time unit is, the closer you get to running a continuous model.
 Of course, a longer time unit means lower precision.
-Also, the shorter the time unit is, the costlier the simulation will be in terms of computer execution time.
+The shorter the time unit is, the costlier the simulation will be in terms of computer execution time.

-Il is possible to model the transport of ore on conveyors in a continuous manner in Arena, using the tools provided in the Flow Process Template.
-If one models the Hopper-Crusher-Conveyor-StockPile sequence shown in above picture, the hopper and stockpile are represented by Tanks.
-Each dump hopper pocket is represented as a Regulator.
-When the truck arrives and starts dumping into the hopper, it seizes a Regulator, then Flows in the Tank until the quantity of ore in the truck is emptied and, finally, Releases the Regulator.
-The conveyor is represented as a Flow between an Output-Regulator of the hopper and an Input-Regulator of the stockpile.
-Below is a picture of the Arena Logic.
-Please contact us if you wish to receive this model.
+Each dump hopper pocket is represented as a regulator.
+When the truck arrives and begins dumping into the hopper, it seizes a regulator, then flows in the tank until the quantity of ore in the truck is emptied.
+Finally, it releases the regulator.
+The conveyor is represented as a flow between an output regulator of the hopper and an input regulator of the stockpile.
+Below is a picture of the Arena logic.
+Please contact SimWell if you’d like a copy of this model.

-The crusher does not need to be represented by a piece of equipment as it is in series with the Hopper and it does not have accumulation within it.
-If the crusher is in maintenance, then the flow rate out of the Hopper can simply be Regulated (Assigned) to Zero.
-There is not always accumulation before every piece of equipment within a process.
-If one needs to model a process that add or remove mass, then it can be modelled as a tank with no accumulation and within which the inflow will always be maintained equal to the outflow.
+The crusher does not need to be represented by a piece of equipment because it’s in series with the hopper and it doesn’t have accumulation.
+If the crusher is in maintenance, then the flow rate out of the hopper can simply be regulated to zero.
+There isn’t always accumulation before every piece of equipment within a process.
+If one needs to model a process that adds or removes mass, then it can be modeled as a tank.
+In this scenario, there is no accumulation and the inflow will always be maintained equal to the outflow.

-These advantages come with a cost which can be more or less expensive, depending on the application.
-Indeed, between discrete and continuous, we lose the concept of entity.
-The entity can be crucial if we must be able to track attributes of the ore precisely (ore grade, for example).
-We must also live with the assumption that the length of the conveyor is negligible in our system.
-The assumption is usually acceptable with continuous conveyors, since the sequence of events at the end of the conveyor is the same as at the start of the conveyor.
-This is even more the case for plants which run 24/7 or plants where conveyors don’t get emptied at the end of a shift.
+These advantages can be costly, depending on the application.
+Between the use of discrete and continuous methods, we can quickly lose the concept of entity.
+The entity can be crucial if we must track attributes of the ore precisely (for example, ore grade).
+We must also assume that the length of the conveyor is negligible in our system.
+The assumption is usually acceptable with continuous conveyors because the sequence of events at the end of the conveyor is the same as at the start of the conveyor.
+This is also the case for plants that operate 24/7 and plants where conveyors don’t get emptied at the end of a shift.

 Discrete vs Continuous Methods

-If, on the other hand, it is not necessary to track attributes of the ore or if the level of precision required for the ore characteristics is less important than the precision required for the mass, then it should be preferable to use the tools from the Flow Process Template, since they improve the model execution time.
+However, it may not be necessary to track the attributes of the ore.
+If the level of precision required for the ore characteristics is less important than the precision required for the mass, it’s advised to use tools from the flow process template because they improve the model execution time.